oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-optional.md

 ### Same Timestamps in Revision History

-It MUST be tested that the timestamps of all items in the revision history are pairwise disjoint, when converted to UTC.
+It MUST be tested that the timestamps of all items in the revision history are pairwise disjoint.
+To ensure the correct result, the timestamps SHALL be converted to UTC before checking their uniqueness.

 The relevant path for this test is: